Yukon

-Though officially bilingual (English and French), the Yukon government also recognizes First Nations languages.
+Although officially bilingual (English and French), the Yukon government recognizes First Nations languages.

 At 5959 m, Yukon's Mount Logan, in Kluane National Park and Reserve, is the highest mountain in Canada and the second-highest on the North American continent (after Denali in the U.S. state of Alaska).
 Most of the Yukon has a subarctic climate, characterized by long, cold winters and brief, warm summers.
 The coastal area along the Arctic Ocean has a tundra climate.

-Notable rivers include the Yukon River as well as the Pelly, Stewart, Peel, White, Liard, and Tatshenshini rivers.
+Notable rivers include the Yukon, Pelly, Stewart, Peel, White, Liard, and Tatshenshini.

 Etymology

-The territory is named after the Yukon River, the longest river in Yukon.
-The name itself is from a contraction of the words in the Gwich'in phrase chųų gąįį han, which means white water river and refers to "the pale colour" of glacial runoff in the Yukon River.
+The territory is named after the Yukon River, the longest river in the Yukon.
+The name itself is from a contraction of the words in the Gwich'in phrase chųų gąįį han, which means "white water river" and refers to "the pale colour" of glacial runoff in the Yukon River.

+Historically, the name of the Yukon Territory has been abbreviated to "The Yukon" in informal speech.
+In 2003, the territorial government announced that the territory should be referred to as "Yukon", but the change in name sparked discussion amongst Yukoners.
+In the 2021 election, the leader of the Yukon NDP, Kate White, campaigned on returning to using "The Yukon".
+Following the election, the Yukon Liberal Party government announced that "The Yukon" would again be used by the government.